wp-plugins/related-links/readme.txt

 Tested up to: 3.2.1
 Stable tag: trunk

-Allows to easily access links to your other posts and pages through a widget.
+Allows to easily access links to your other posts and pages through a meta box on the writing page.

 == Description ==